Sumanth-Talluri/CS50w-Wiki/README.md

 # CS50w Project-1 Wiki

-This is the a Wikipedia like website that consists of a number of entries on various topics.
+This is a Wikipedia like website that consists of a number of entries on various topics.
 Each entry can be viewed by visiting that entry’s page.

 ## Specification